top of page

 Sifu Jeramiah Giehl: A Life Forged in Combat, Craft, and Curiosity

-In the sun-drenched sprawl of San Diego, California, Jeramiah Giehl’s story unfolds like a tapestry woven from grit, discipline, and an unrelenting quest for truth.
-A martial arts master, security professional, actor, fight choreographer, journalist, and public speaker, Jeramiah’s life is a testament to resilience, adaptability, and the power of transforming raw experience into refined expertise.
-With over three decades in martial arts, a decade-plus in high-stakes security, and 25 years in media, he has carved a unique path, blending street-honed instincts with intellectual rigor.
-From back-alley brawls to indie film sets, from underground fight clubs to podcast studios, Jeramiah’s journey is one of constant evolution, marked by a commitment to empowering others and challenging conventions.
+In the sun-drenched sprawl of San Diego, California, Jeramiah Giehl’s life unfurls like an epic saga, woven from threads of grit, discipline, and an unyielding quest for truth.
+A martial arts master, security professional, actor, fight choreographer, journalist, podcaster, public speaker, and devoted single father, Jeramiah’s journey embodies resilience, adaptability, and the alchemy of transforming raw experience into refined expertise.
+With over three decades in martial arts, more than a decade in high-stakes security, and 15+ years in multimedia journalism, he has carved a singular path, blending street-honed instincts with intellectual rigor.
+From the chaos of back-alley brawls to the artistry of indie film sets, from the raw intensity of underground fight clubs to the introspective quiet of podcast studios, Jeramiah’s story is one of constant evolution, driven by a commitment to empowering others, challenging conventions, and unraveling deeper truths.
+As a third-year Communications – Media Studies major at California State University San Marcos (CSUSM), a recent graduate with an Associate’s Degree in Journalism from Mesa College (May 2025), and a proud father who calls himself “That Kick Ass Dad!”
+Jeramiah balances family, education, and a multifaceted career with unwavering dedication.

 The Proving Ground: Security and the Midnight Fight